rvegajr/blessbox/docs/MANUAL_QA_TEST_SCRIPT.md

 1. Complete onboarding flow (see Section 2)
 2. Log out (if logout button exists)
 3. Navigate to login page (if exists) or dashboard
-4. Enter email and password (if password-based) or request magic link
+4. Enter email and password (if password-based) or request 6-digit code
 5. Complete authentication
 6. **Expected:** Redirected to dashboard